dimag0g/nios_duino/README.md

 and should not be routed to FPGA pin.
 Arduino libraries typically expect the user to assign a regular diginal IO pin to be used as chipselect.
 As a result, transaction management mechanism of SPI controller is not used.

+I2C controller currently implements an ugly hack to get around a limitation of the HAL driver: when an empty (address-only) transfer is submitted to `endTransmission()`, an extra byte is transmitted before the stop sequence.
+This is notably required for I2C scanners to work, since they typically use zero-length transfers to detect I2C slaves.